pluggdapps/pluggdapps/docs/configuration.rst

 pluggdapps.httpepollserver
 --------------------------

+ssl.keyfile
+    SSL Key file location.
+SSL options can be set only in the .ini file.

+port
+    Port addres to bind the http server.
+If left empty `port` paramter from [pluggdapps] section will be used.

+poll_threshold
+    A warning limit for number of descriptors being polled by a single poll instance.
+Will be used by HTTPIOLoop plugin.

+IHTTPConnection
+    Plugin to handle client connections.

+poll_timeout
+    Poll instance will timeout after the specified number of seconds and perform callbacks (if any) and start a fresh poll.
+Will be used by HTTPIOLoop definition

+ssl.certfile
+    SSL Certificate file location.
+SSL options can be set only in the .ini file.

 ssl.cert_reqs
     Whether a certificate is required from the other side of the connection, and whether it will be validated if provided.
 It must be